-Diane Velez (LCI) - Safe Routes Coordinator - A lifelong resident of the City of Baldwin Park, Diane Velez is a graduate of UCLA and San Diego State University (Master of Public Health).
+Diane Velez (LCI) - Program Specialist - A lifelong resident of the City of Baldwin Park, Diane Velez is a graduate of UCLA and San Diego State University (Master of Public Health).
 Diane is passionate about improving community health in the San Gabriel Valley, with a strong commitment to social justice and equity.
 She is also part of ActiveSGV's Women-on-Wheels (WoW) program, which aims to empower more girls and women to ride bicycles as a means of healthy recreation and transportation.
 Diane is happy to be back in the San Gabriel Valley and hopes to help make her community a more sustainable and healthy place to live and thrive.

-Danielle Zamora (LCI) - Program Coordinator - A resident of the North Whittier/Avocado Heights area, Danielle is an alumna of the University of La Verne with a double major in Studio Art and Psychology.
+Danielle Zamora (LCI) - Program Specialist - A resident of the North Whittier/Avocado Heights area, Danielle is an alumna of the University of La Verne with a double major in Studio Art and Psychology.
 In 2017, she completed her Master’s in Community Psychology at Marymount California University where she conducted a research study exploring the unique challenges and motivations for cycling perceived by women bicyclists in the SGV.
 Danielle began volunteering with ActiveSGV in 2016 collecting active transportation data and working with the Women on Wheels team.
 She is passionate about empowering girls and women to bike and reap the environmental, financial, and health benefits that bicycling brings.
 Along with biking, Danielle enjoys hiking, traveling, baking vegan goodies (which you can sometimes purchase during a monthly Bike Train), writing song lyrics, and singing with her band Rubbish House Goons.
 She also is a member of ActiveSGV's Climate Ride Team; you can support her by donating here!

 Jose Jimenez (LCI) - Education Director - Jose Jimenez has been involved in the cycling industry for ten years as a manager of several bike shops, and currently the SGV Bicycle Education Center (BEC).
 After seeing the positive impact cycling has made on people that walk through his shop’s doors every day, Jose has used his cycling knowledge to reach out to many local bicycle coalitions, businesses, community members, and city officials in an effort to further promote cycling.
 Jose believes cycling is more than just a sport, but also a method of environmentally-friendly transportation, and a healthy activity that can bring friends, families and entire communities closer together.
 A Pasadena resident, he can often be found mountain biking in the San Gabriel Mountains or road biking throughout the San Gabriel Valley.

-Carly Curiel (LCI) - Community Engagement Coordinator - Born and raised in South San Gabriel (SGV represent!), Carly Curiel grew up biking the Rio Hondo Bike Path and picnicking at Legg Lake with her family.
+Carly Curiel (LCI) - Community Engagement Specialist - Born and raised in South San Gabriel (SGV represent!), Carly Curiel grew up biking the Rio Hondo Bike Path and picnicking at Legg Lake with her family.
 For her 16th birthday, she got a metallic yellow beach cruiser that she still rides to this day, despite being a bit far from the beach.
 Carly pursued her passion for the outdoors and community building as a Recreation, Parks, and Tourism major at San Francisco State University.
 After graduating, she worked for the SF Recreation and Parks as an Outreach and Communications Coordinator, but eventually moved back to her roots in South San Gabriel with the hopes of using her knowledge and experience to make the SGV a more sustainable place to live.
 When not working at ActiveSGV, Carly teaches yoga at People’s Yoga East LA, the Anti-Recidivism Coalition, Anna Bing Arnold Children’s Center, Miraculous Medal Elementary School, and Yosemite Rec Center in Eagle Rock.
 She is the creator of Full Moon Yoga, a donation-based, outdoor yoga experience that meets in the backyard of different homes throughout L.A. every full moon.
 She enjoys travelling, eating at hole-in-the-walls, hiking the Hacienda Hills Trail (best kept secret; don’t tell anybody), live music, and playing with her nieces and nephews.
 She has a cat named Ja’mie (pronounced juh-may) and a dog named Joey.

 Wesley Reutimann (LCI) - Special Programs Director - Pasadena resident Wesley Reutimann is an SGV native and graduate of Williams College (MA) and the University of Basel (Switzerland).
-Wesley has been fortunate to tour both coasts and much of western Europe on bicycles of different varieties, including velomobiles and even a Metro Bike Share bike.
-Professionally Wesley has a decade of experience in the non-profit, public health, and education sectors.
-In his free time he also can be found volunteering with the Downtown Pasadena Neighborhood Association and Pasadena Complete Streets Coalition, and biking the San Gabriel Mountains.
+Wesley co-founded ActiveSGV in 2010, and has fostered the group's gradual transition from an all-volunteer community coalition to a fully-staffed organization since then.
+Professionally Wesley has over a decade of experience in the non-profit, public health, and education sectors, with a specific focus on the built environment, sustainability, and healthy communities.
+In his increasingly limited free time he can be found volunteering as a Board Member of the Downtown Pasadena Neighborhood Association and Pasadena Complete Streets Coalition.

-Edward Duong (LCI) - Safety Instructor - A native to the San Gabriel Valley, Edward Duong graduated from Cal State University of Long Beach with a bachelors degree in Communication Studies and minor in Religious Studies.
+Edward Duong (LCI) - Community Engagement Specialist - A native to the San Gabriel Valley, Edward Duong graduated from Cal State University of Long Beach with a bachelors degree in Communication Studies and minor in Religious Studies.
 While there, Edward got involved with a mixture of academic and extracurricular organizations on campus.
 He was the President of the Student Communication Association, an organization dedicated to helping students find jobs and internships with a degree in Communications.
 Edward participated with the CSULB Cycling and Triathlon team, competing at various schools and even had the opportunity to take part in the USA National Triathlon Championships at Arizona State University.
 After College, Edward decided to take his experience and efforts back into the SGV to try to improve his communities’ quality of life through more active transportation campaigns.
 As the Outreach Coordinator for Bike San Gabriel Valley, he hopes to spread his love for anything cycling and bring in new members and volunteers.
 On his free time, Edward enjoys meal prepping, riding the river trails and jump roping.

-Francisco Ojeda - Outreach Assistant - Francisco is a San Gabriel resident who is a graduate of Cal Poly Pomona where he received a Bachelors of Science in Urban and Regional Planning.
+Francisco Ojeda - Outreach Associate - Francisco is a San Gabriel resident who is a graduate of Cal Poly Pomona where he received a Bachelors of Science in Urban and Regional Planning.
 Francisco is passionate about active transportation and studied bicycle infrastructure and transportation in Denmark, Sweden, and the Netherlands.
-He has been involved and worked with several organizations transfering vacant lots into public spaces, improving city streetscapes, and implementing active transportation practices.
+He has been involved and worked with several organizations transferring vacant lots into public spaces, improving city streetscapes, and implementing active transportation practices.
 His passions include traveling, attending music festivals/concerts, road trips, and biking in DownTown Los Angeles.
 Although he introduces himself formally as Francisco all his friends and family members best know him as Paco.
 Currently one of his biggest goals in life is to bike the pan-americana trail beginning in Los Angeles and ending in Argentina.

-Ernest Lee (LCI) - Bike Education Center (BEC) Coordinator - Although an El Monte native, Ernest grew up all over the San Gabriel Valley.
+Ernest Lee (LCI) - Although an El Monte native, Ernest grew up all over the San Gabriel Valley.
 From going on century rides in the Foothills to riding up and down the Rio Hondo and San Gabriel River trails, Ernest has been around bikes most of his life.
 He has also been involved in the bike industry since 2012, and currently serves the community as the Education Coordinator for the SGV Bicycle Education Center (BEC), providing free Basic Bicycle Maintenance Courses and one-on-one support.
 When he’s not at the BEC, Ernest can often be found working as a bicycle mechanic at REI Arcadia.

-Kevin Yuen - Bike Valet Coordinator - Kevin is a resident of Monterey Park.
+Kevin Yuen (LCI) - Kevin is a resident of Monterey Park.
 He graduated from UC Santa Barbara majoring in Psychology and minoring in Education Theory.
 He grew interested in cycling after living in Santa Barbara for college and commuting via bike there.
 After college, he started mountain biking with the encouragement of former roommates and got involved with ActiveSGV volunteering at the Bike Education Center and at bike trains as well as helping out on the bike skills course.
 He is currently attending Cal State LA studying for an MS in Counseling.